aawarner/CSR1000v_Vmware_Deployment/README.md

 ### Inventory

 Look inside the example inventory file and update parameters as appropriate.
+The parameters in the inventory file are unique variables for each router.
 Configurable parameters include:

 *`hostname`*\